microsoft/Cloud-for-Financial-Services---samples/intelligent-appointment/README.md

 yarn build
 ```

-**Note**: Every time you change the code within `/appointment-starter-kit`, you must run the `yarn build` command to make sure the project is built and updated..
+**Note**: Every time you change the code within `/appointment-starter-kit`, you must run the `yarn build` command to make sure the project is built and updated.

+3. If you want to have full experience with an Azure web function in the demo app, [configure your application environment variables first](#configure-environment-variables-for-azure-function).

-3. Navigate to `demo-web-app` to configure and start the local dev environment for the demo app, or build and deploy it based on your requirement.
+4. Navigate to `demo-web-app` to configure and start the local dev environment for the demo app, or build and deploy it based on your requirement.

    Run either of the following commands: